shimanekb/network-server/readme.txt

 # CSE Network Server

 ## Build
-You need python 3.10 or higher installed, and a bash terminal.
+You need python 3.10 or higher installed, a bash terminal installed, and access to the web.
 If on Windows use Git Bash.

 1. Navigate to the root folder (network-server), using bash.
 2. Run the bash script install.sh